Mubarak, Egypt's Ousted President, Is Dead At 91

 Weeks after the revolution in nearby Tunisia in January 2011, Egyptians took their frustrations to the streets and confronted the security forces.
 Nearly 900 protesters were killed before the police fled their posts.
 The dreaded state security force that was pivotal in Mubarak's campaign to quash his enemies was ultimately disbanded.

 Mubarak tried offering concessions.
 He appointed intelligence chief Omar Suleiman as his first-ever vice president.
-He also promised not to stand for re-election or to promote Gamal for the office.
+He also promised not to stand for reelection or to promote Gamal for the office.

 But the protesters wouldn't relent.
 They wanted Mubarak gone, and under pressure from them and the military from which he came, he resigned on Feb.
 11, 2011.